b-lemke98/InSituPy-1/README.md

 To ensure that the InSituPy package is available as a kernel in Jupyter notebooks within your conda environment, you can follow the instructions [here](https://ipython.readthedocs.io/en/stable/install/kernel_install.html).

-## Getting Started
+## Getting started

+### Documentation

-For detailed instructions on using InSituPy, refer to the [official documentation](https://InSituPy.readthedocs.io).
-The documentation provides comprehensive guides on installation, usage, and advanced features.
+For detailed instructions on using InSituPy, refer to the [official documentation](https://InSituPy.readthedocs.io), which will be made public after publication.
+The documentation will provide comprehensive guides on installation, usage, and advanced features.

-## Tutorials
+### Tutorials

 Explore the tutorials in `./notebooks/` to learn how to use InSituPy:

-1. [Download example data for tutorial](notebooks/01_InSituPy_demo_download_data.ipynb) - Download _Xenium In Situ_ example data for the subsequent tutorials.
+#### Sample level analysis

+These tutorials focus on the preprocessing, analysis and handling of individual samples.

-2. [Registration of additional images](notebooks/02_InSituPy_demo_register_images.ipynb) - Learn how to register additional images.
+1. [Registration of additional images](notebooks/01_InSituPy_demo_register_images.ipynb) - Learn how to register additional images to the spatial transcriptomics data.
-3. [Basic analysis functionalities](notebooks/03_InSituPy_demo_analyze.ipynb) - Learn about the basic functionalities, such as loading of data, basic preprocessing and interactive visualization with napari.
+2. [Basic analysis functionalities](notebooks/02_InSituPy_demo_analyze.ipynb) - Learn about the basic functionalities, such as loading of data, basic preprocessing and interactive visualization with napari.
-4. [Add annotations](notebooks/04_InSituPy_demo_annotations.ipynb) - Learn how to add annotations from external software such as [QuPath](https://qupath.github.io/).
+3. [Add annotations](notebooks/03_InSituPy_demo_annotations.ipynb) - Learn how to add annotations from external software such as [QuPath](https://qupath.github.io/) and do annotations in the napari viewer.
+4. [Crop data](notebooks/04_InSituPy_demo_crop.ipynb) - Learn how to crop your data to focus your analysis on specific areas in the tissue.
+5. [Cell type annotation](notebooks/05_InSituPy_cell_type_annotation.ipynb) - Shows an example workflow to annotate the cell types.
+6. [Explore gene expression along axis](notebooks/06_InSituPy_gene_expression_along_axis_pattern.ipynb) - Example cases showing how to correlate gene expression with e.g. the distance to histological annotations.
+7. [Build an `InSituData` object from scratch](notebooks/09_InSituPy_build_objects_from_scratch.ipynb) - General introduction on how to build an `InSituData` object from scratch.

+#### Experiment-level analysis

+This set of tutorials focuses on

+1. [Analyze multiple samples at once with InSituPy](notebooks/07_InSituPy_InSituExperiment.ipynb) - Introduces the main concepts behind the `InSituExperiment` class and how to work with multiple samples at once.
+2. [Differential gene expression analysis](notebooks/08_InSituPy_differential_gene_expression.ipynb) - Perform differential gene expression analysis within one sample and across multiple samples.

+### Example data

+If you want to test the pipeline on different example datasets, [this notebook](notebooks/00_InSituPy_demo_datasets.ipynb) provides an overview of functions to download _Xenium In Situ_ data from official sources.

 ## Features

 - **Data Preprocessing:** InSituPy provides functions for normalizing, filtering, and transforming raw in situ transcriptomics data.
 - **Interactive Visualization:** Create interactive plots using [napari](https://napari.org/stable/#) to easily explore spatial gene expression patterns.
 - **Annotation:** Annotate _Xenium In Situ_ data in the napari viewer or import annotations from external tools like [QuPath](https://qupath.github.io/).
+- **Multi-sample analysis:** Perform analysis on an experiment-level, i.e. with multiple samples at once.

 ## Contributing

 Contributions are welcome!
-If you find any issues or have suggestions for new features, please open an [issue](https://github.com/jwrth/InSituPy/issues) or submit a pull request.
+If you find any issues or have suggestions for new features, please open an [issue](https://github.com/SpatialPathology/InSituPy/issues) or submit a pull request.

 ## License